jellyfin-archive/jellyfin-docs/general/networking/main.md

 ## Port Bindings

-This document aims to provide an admin with knowledge on what ports Jellyfin binds and what purpose they serve.
+This document aims to provide an administrator with knowledge on what ports Jellyfin binds to and what purpose they serve.

 ### Static Ports